How to Restore a Wood Door After Damage

 When Repairing Will Not Cut It

-While every contractor would rather salvage wood doors than replace them, repairing will not always be possible.
-When you need to replace your buildings’ wood doors completely, turn to us at Manhattan Door for a wide selection of high-quality wooden doors.
+While every contractor would rather salvage wood doors than replace them, repairing a damaged door will not always be possible.
+When you need to replace your building’s wood doors completely, turn to us at Manhattan Door for a wide selection of high-quality wooden doors.
+We also customize doors to meet your specific needs.
+Whatever design you have in mind, we manufacture products with excellent craftsmanship and proven quality.